CalestialAshley35/WinPkg/README.md

 ## Disclaimer

 WinPkg is an **unofficial** package manager and is not affiliated with any official Windows software distribution channels.
+However, it is a trusted tool developed with transparency and security in mind.
 Use it at your own risk.
 The developers are not responsible for any issues arising from the use of this tool.

 ## Support

 For support or to report issues, please open an issue on the [GitHub repository](https://github.com/CalestialAshley35/WinPkg).

+____

+This updated README reflects the latest changes in the code, including the new executable (`winpkg5.exe`) and the enhanced disclaimer.
+The tool now supports multiple package managers, making it more versatile for different development environments.